apjena/hello-github/pages/Pages/TestPage.md

 # Observations so far
 * pagination works with `layout: home` only in `index.html` not in `index.md` or any other file.
 * $$katex$$ support in kramdown only supports `$$ math $$` not single dollar as in case of many md based note takers!
 Inline and display modes are detected automatically.
-* `site.portfolio` is identified as a liquid variable by jekyll when _config.yml defines a collections by that name.
+* `site.portfolio` is identified as a liquid variable by jekyll when _config.yml defines a collections by that name. see [apjfolio]()
 * Posts in _posts folder without file name convention, even if, it has layout defined by yaml, is not jekylled.

 # And then,
 * ipynb parsing and possibilities in academician theme.
 * a1 theme to be looked.
 Not suitably required to be used.
+* To see: Linking in markdown note taking apps to work in theme pages folder: seems not possible randomly, The whole folder perhaps has to be uploaded so that jekyll creates all the links!!!

 # Bootstrap testing.
 <div class="dropdown">